 All KEBA wallboxes also measure their own operating temperature and regulate the power depending on this.
 In addition, they interrupt the current flow in the event of dirty or damaged charging contacts and an error message is shown on the LED display.

 Faster charging thanks to the wallbox

-So there are more than just a few good reasons to charge at home with a wallbox and to really only consider the emergency charging cable for what it is: an emergency solution.
+So there are more than just a few good reasons to charge at home with a wallbox and to really only consider the emergency charging cable included as standard for what it is: an emergency solution.